Ceannanach: Biography

 From this incident the village is supposed to derive its name, although An Cloigeann (meaning head or skull), apparently refers to a coastal headland.
 Gregory's new name, Ceannach, also seems to be derived from this.

 A heap of stones pointed out as the site of his death.

+Veneration

+Ceannanach is one of only a handful of early Irish saints to have been martyred in Ireland.
+Tradition states that he is buried on Inishmaan, one of the Aran Islands.
+He purportedly founded a church on that island.
+A holy well in Clooncree, County Galway is also named after him, called St. Gregory's well.